Blind Justice, 2003

 2024

-This year I am working more on landscape, as geometry and abstract shards, building an image that is always changing.
+Landscape as geometry and abstract shards, building an image that is always changing.
 Wind, and the hum, the vibration from each tree, rock, germ, person, desk, pest, etc. They bounce off of each other.
 They resonate.
 Vibrate.
 Mingle.
 Effect change.
 If we had different ears maybe we could hear them.

 2022-2023